dps923/winter2020/graded-work/assign4.md

 This will be a lengthy task, partly because you will be learning a number of techniques.
 We suggest that you read/skim the content below before doing the work, so that you will know what's coming.

-The `egWebApiGet` code example in the [course's code repository](https://github.com/dps923/fall2018/tree/master/Week11) has the essential info needed to understand and use the network.
+The "egWebApiGet" code example in the [course's code repository](https://github.com/dps923/fall2018/tree/master/Week11) has the essential info needed to understand and use the network.

 <br>